Pagliacci (1982 film)

 Pagliacci is a 1982 Italian film of Ruggero Leoncavallo's opera Pagliacci, directed by Franco Zeffirelli.
 All the actors, including Plácido Domingo and Teresa Stratas in the starring roles, were opera singers who sang their own parts.
 Pagliacci was shot at Milan's La Scala opera house and on a movie sound stage.
 Georges Prêtre conducted the Orchestra and Choir of La Scala.

 The film was screened out of competition at the 1987 Cannes Film Festival.
 It was also shown on Italian and U.S. television and brought Zeffirelli an Emmy Award for Best Director in the category of Classical Music Programming.
 In 2003, Pagliacci was re-released on DVD by Deutsche Grammophon (having earlier been released by Philips/Decca on DVD), paired with Cavalleria rusticana (also starring Plácido Domingo).

 Plot

 The story is set in southern Italy and recounts the tragedy of Canio, the lead clown (or pagliaccio in Italian) in a commedia dell'arte troupe, his wife Nedda, and her lover, Silvio.
 When Nedda spurns the advances of Tonio, another player in the troupe, he tells Canio about Nedda's betrayal.
 In a jealous rage Canio murders both Nedda and Silvio during a performance.
-Although Leoncavallo's opera was originally set in the late 1860s, Zeffirelli's production is updated to the period between World War I and World War II.
+Although Leoncavallo's opera was originally set in the late 1860s, Zeffirelli's production is updated to the interwar period.